 The two NPRs would create four new categories of BHCs, while retaining for certain purposes all of the above described existing categories other than the \$50 billion asset category.
-In place of that threshold, all BHCs with less than \$100 billion assets would not be subject to any of the restrictions described in this Client Alert (other than the generally applicable risk-based capital and leverage requirements).
+In place of that threshold, all BHCs with less than \$100 billion assets would not be subject to any of the restrictions described in this article (other than the generally applicable risk-based capital and leverage requirements).
 The four new proposed categories of BHCs are:

-Category IV: All BHCs with at least \$100 billion, but less than \$250 billion, in assets and less than \$75 billion in any of (a) nonbank assets; (b) weighted short-term wholesale funding; (c) off-balance sheet exposures; and (d) cross-jurisdictional activities.
+Category IV: All BHCs with at least \$100 billion, but less than \$250 billion, in assets and less than \$75 billion in any of (a) nonbank assets;